Notre équipe dirigeante

 Group Chief Operating Officer

-Ahmad joined Liquid Telecom as our first Group Chief Operating Officer in June 2018 to help drive operational excellence across the group’s 13 countries of operation.
+Ahmad joined Liquid Intelligent Technologies as our first Group Chief Operating Officer in June 2018 to help drive operational excellence across the group’s 13 countries of operation.

 Ahmad lives in the UK with his wife and two kids Adham and Maryam.
 He is very passionate about taking new adventures, reading and playing squash on a daily basis.